-- depression more common in adults but growing number in child population - anxiety more commonly 'separation anxiety' and 'generalised anxiety disorder' - self-harm a coping mechanism for many which masks other issues - eating disorders can lead to other health issues - post-traumatic stress disorder can be caused by a life trauma such as bereavement and also any abuse - ADHD before accurate assessment at early stages can be put down simply to poor behaviour - mental health problems caused by developmental disabilities such as autism
+- depression more common in adults but growing number in child population - anxiety more commonly 'separation anxiety' and 'generalised anxiety disorder' - self-harm this can be anything from a superficial injury to a more serious injury, but is generally a coping mechanism which can mask other issues - eating disorders can lead to other health issues - post-traumatic stress disorder can be caused by a life trauma such as bereavement and also any abuse - ADHD before accurate assessment at early stages can be put down simply to poor behaviour - mental health problems caused by developmental disabilities such as autism be at risk of developing one.

 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
-Staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+Staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing an emotional or mental health problem or